nyxgeek/dumpsniffer/README.md

 ./getcleanwordlist.sh
 ```

 That's it.
 It downloads and cleans the wordlist a little (trims lines longer than 24 char and removes non-ASCII).
-Outputs it to

 #### DerbyCon_Files folder